-And tight curls get damaged easily because the tiny coils wrap around each other and tangle.
+And tight curls and coils get damaged easily because the tiny coils wrap around each other and tangle.
 When you try to pull them apart to detangle your hair, the strands break.

 There are many hydration methods you can do, but one of the best ways is through deep conditioning.
-Your hair will thrive the most with homemade products that you make yourself in the kitchen.
+Your hair will thrive the most with homemade products such as my handmade product Butta Butta Cream or products that you make yourself in your kitchen.

 Using a unique DIY concoction means you have control over the ingredients.
 You can add essential oils, butters, and other nutrients like aloe vera to make a personalized blend.
 Here is an excellent moisturizing recipe: